-In 1880, Ivar Sandstrom, a 25 year old medical student working in Uppsala, described the glands in man.
-In his classic monograph 'On a New Gland in Man and Fellow Animals' he described what he called the "glandulae parathyroidae" in the dog, cat, rabbit, ox, horse and man.
-Sandström was not aware of Owen’s description, which had been published in a journal with a limited circulation.
-Sandstrom's report was not well received and the work remained barely noticed for several years.
-Sandstrom suffered from a hereditary mental illness and unfortunately took his own life aged only 37 years.
+In 1880, Ivar Sandström, a 25 year-old medical student working in Uppsala, described the glands in man.
+In his classic monograph 'On a New Gland in Man and Fellow Animals' he described what he called the ‘Glandulae parathyroidae’ in the dog, cat, rabbit, ox, horse and man.
+Sandström was not aware of Sir Owen’s description, as it had been published in a journal with limited circulation.
+Sandström's report was not well received and the work remained barely noticed for several years.
+Sandström suffered from a hereditary mental illness and unfortunately took his own life aged 37 years.

-The significance of Sandström’s discovery was not appreciated until Eugene Gley (1857–1930), a French physiologist, observed that the tetany and death caused by experimental thyroidectomy in dogs occurred only if the excised material included the glands described by Sandström.
-This was confirmed by several workers during the first decade of the 20th century, but the role of the parathyroid glands in calcium metabolism was still not recognised.
+The significance of Sandström’s discovery was not appreciated until Eugene Gley (1857–1930), a French physiologist, observed that the tetany (spasms caused by calcium imbalance) and death caused by experimental thyroidectomy in dogs occurred only if the excised material included the glands described by Sandström.
+This was confirmed by several others during the first decade of the 20th Century, but the role of the parathyroid glands in calcium metabolism was still unrecognised.

-William Halstead the great American surgeon is reported as saying "it hardly seems credible that the loss of bodies so tiny should be followed by a result so disastrous"
+The great American surgeon William Halstead, was reported as saying "it hardly seems credible that the loss of bodies so tiny should be followed by a result so disastrous".

-During the next 70 years investigation and experiment began to elucidate the glands' role in the regulation of calcium metabolism.
+During the next 70 years investigation and experiments began to elucidate the glands' role in the regulation of calcium metabolism.

-In 1891 Friedrich Daniel von Recklinghausen (1833–1910) reported on a patient who had experienced recurrent fractures of several bones with negligible trauma and had subsequently had ‘bending’ of the long bones with extensive fibrosis, cysts and brown tumours.
-This group of findings was subsequently termed ‘osteitis fibrosa cystica of von Recklinghausen’, now recognised as one of the most severe findings in advanced parathyroid disease.
-However, von Recklinghausen did not himself couple the bone disease with any parathyroid disorder, and it was not until 1915 that Friedrich Schlagenhaufer (1866–1930), professor of pathology in Vienna, suggested that an enlarged parathyroid might be the cause of bone disease and not the result of it.
+In 1891, Friedrich Daniel von Recklinghausen (1833–1910) reported on a patient who had experienced recurrent fractures of several bones with negligible trauma and had subsequently had ‘bending’ of the long bones with extensive fibrosis, cysts and brown tumours.
+This group of findings was subsequently termed ‘osteitis fibrosa cystica of von Recklinghausen’, now recognised as one of the most significant findings in advanced parathyroid disease.
+However, von Recklinghausen did not himself couple the bone disease with any parathyroid disorder, and it was not until 1915 that Friedrich Schlagenhaufer (1866–1930), a Professor of Pathology in Vienna, suggested that an enlarged parathyroid might be the cause of bone disease and not the result of it.

-In 1906 Erdheim had described an overgrowth (hyperplasia) of the parathyroids in the calcium-deficient state of osteomalacia.
-Soon after in 1909 McCallum and Voegtlin demonstrated that the low blood calcium (hypocalcaemia) and tetany that followed removal of the parathyroids could be controlled by calcium administration.
+In 1906, Erdheim had described an overgrowth (hyperplasia) of the parathyroids in the calcium-deficient state of osteomalacia.
+Soon after in 1909, McCallum and Voegtlin demonstrated that low blood calcium (hypocalcaemia) and tetany following removal of the parathyroids could be controlled by calcium administration.

-Albert Ghane, a tram car conductor was operated on at the University Surgical Clinic in Vienna in July 1925 by Felix Mandl who is widely credited with performing the first parathyroidectomy.
-Initially Albert was thought to be cured but six years after the initial surgery developed a high serum calcium and renal stones.
+Albert Ghane, a tramcar conductor who was operated on at the University Surgical Clinic in Vienna in July 1925 by Felix Mandl, was widely credited with performing the first parathyroidectomy.
+Initially Albert was thought to be cured of his symptoms, but six years after the initial surgery, he developed a high serum calcium and renal stones.
 A second attempt to cure Albert failed and he died in February 1936.
-Despite there being no evidence of tumour at post mortem, Albert was most likely a case of parathyroid hyperplasia There is some evidence that parathyroidectomy was in fact performed earlier around 1916 by Bland Sutton at London's Middlesex Hospital.
-In 1926 the first parathyroidectomy in the USA was performed by EJ Lewis at the Cook County Hospital in Chicago.
-Between 1926 and 1932 a Captain Charles Martell was treated initially in New York and subsequently in Boston undergoing a series of operations, the final and seventh one being a mediastinal parathyroidectomy that cured the Captain's hypercalcaemia, only for him to die 6 weeks later from hypocalcaemic-induced laryngospasm while having a ureteric stone removed.
+Despite there being no evidence of tumour at post mortem, Albert was most likely a case of parathyroid hyperplasia.
+There is some evidence that parathyroidectomy was in fact performed earlier around 1916 by Bland Sutton at the Middlesex Hospital in London.
+In 1926, the first parathyroidectomy in the USA was performed by EJ Lewis at the Cook County Hospital in Chicago.
+Between 1926 and 1932, Captain Charles Martell was treated initially in New York and subsequently in Boston undergoing a series of operations, the final and seventh one being a mediastinal parathyroidectomy that cured the his hypercalcaemia, only for him to die 6 weeks later from hypocalcaemic-induced laryngospasm while having a ureteric stone removed.